-Where additional or alternate locations of points of delivery are made at the express request of an irrigator and for the convenience of irrigator's operations, then all costs of such change shall be paid for by the irrigator.
-Where additional or alternate locations of points of delivery are to the advantage of the District in the management and operation of the irrigation system, the District may agree to pay a portion or all of the costs for such installations.
+Where additional or alternate locations of points of delivery are made at the express request of an irrigator, for the convenience of operation, then all costs of such change shall be paid for by the irrigator.
+Where additional or alternate locations of points of delivery are to the advantage of the District (in the management and operation of the irrigation system) the District may agree to pay a portion or all of the costs for such installations.
 The District reserves the right to perform such installations to its standards and to limit the number of points of delivery to any parcel of land.

-4.0 UNAUTHORIZED AND/OR PROHIBITED PRACTICES
+4.0 Unauthorized and/or Prohibited Practices

+4.1 General

-- 4.1 General - (a) Irrigators and users are prohibited from placing within the irrigation works anything that may interfere with access to the irrigation works or with the delivery of water. - (b) Unless it is an emergency situation, water is not to be returned directly into the supply or drainage systems for the operational convenience of irrigators (for example, at night or on weekends.)
-Irrigators who terminate water use on a parcel without proper notice, may not have water delivered to that same parcel for a minimum of 4 days, unless such termination was due to an emergency. - (c) All persons using water from the District's works are to make beneficial use of the water provided to them and to prevent the water from causing injury to any person or damage to any property. - (d) Irrigators are required to operate their irrigation and/or water diversion systems in a manner that will prevent excessive spillage of water from their irrigation operations.
-Excessive spillage is defined by the\District as any spillage in excess of 50% of delivered flow rate, spilled instantaneously, and/or
+Irrigators and users are prohibited from placing within the irrigation works, anything that may interfere with access to the irrigation works or with the delivery of water.

+Unless it is an emergency situation, water is not to be returned directly into the supply or drainage systems for the operational convenience of irrigators [for example, at night or on weekends].
+Irrigators who terminate water use on a parcel, without proper notice, may not have water delivered to that same parcel for a minimum of 4 days (unless termination was because of an emergency)

-Water Delivery and Operations Policy
+All persons using water from the District's works are charged with the legal "responsibility" to make beneficial use of the water supplies provided to them and to ensure that such water does not damage any other individual or property.

+Irrigators are required to operate their irrigation and/or water diversion systems in a manner that will prevent excessive spills of water from their irrigation operations.
+Excessive spillage is defined by the District as any spillage in excess of 50% of delivered flow rate, spilled instantaneously, and/or 35% of total water being delivered to a parcel of land being spilled.

-35% of total water being delivered to a parcel of land being spilled.
-For example, if 3 cfs is being delivered, any spill from on-farm systems or return to the irrigation network of more than 1.5 cfs instantaneous and/or 1.0 cfs average could be considered excessive spillage.)
+(For example, if 3 cfs is being delivered, any spill from on-farm systems or return to the irrigation network of more than 1.5 cfs instantaneous and/or 1.0 cfs average could be considered as excessive spill.)